-The academic foundation programme in Norwich is provided by four clinical academic specialties each of international standing with excellent training opportunities.
+The Academic Foundation Programme in Norwich is provided by four clinical academic specialties each of international standing with excellent training opportunities.
 These are:

-You will gain experience in a broad research experience which depending on the attachment could include both laboratory and clinical academic research through both structured teaching and hands on experience.
+You will gain broad research experience which, depending on the attachment, could include both laboratory and clinical academic research through both structured teaching and hands on experience.
 It is expected that you will be able to learn how to formulate a research question, review the literature and write a research proposal including an appropriate power calculation.
 You will have formal structured teaching sessions to provide a foundation of knowledge to achieve the Research and Medical Education Outcomes as detailed in the Norwich Academic Foundation Programme Objectives and UK Foundation Programme’s Compendium of Academic competences.
 Depending on the research project selected you will gain experience of patient recruitment, data collection and case record form completion according to good clinical practice.
 Experience in research techniques and data analysis will be gained as well as presentation skills and report/manuscript writing.
 It is envisaged that you will be involved in the teaching of the Norwich Medical School, University of East Anglia medical undergraduate course and will therefore gain an understanding and practical experience of different methods of teaching and assessment.

 It is expected that while attached to the academic F2 placement the clinical commitment will be small, however speciality related clinical experience may be available if required.
 There will be no on-call commitment required during the academic F2 placement.

 You will be applying to the academic F2 programme in Norwich and will be allocated one of 4 academic F2 speciality attachments according to your expressed preferences.

 This full day course provides the key knowledge and highlights the opportunities within Norwich to ensure that you complete the academic foundation course objectives.

 Objective Structured Clinical Examination (OSCE)